tianrui-qi/CS2340C_Team24/Code_Smells/README.md

     for (Item item : items) {
         total += item.calculatePrice();
     }
-    // ... logic applying on total price return total;
+    // logic applying on total price
+    return total;
 }
 ```

+### Unnecessary getter in `Item` and subclasses

+Since we move logic to calculate price into the item class itself, we no longer
+need getter for quantity, discount type, and discount amount in `Item` and tax rate in `TaxableItem`.
+We can remove these unnecessary getters and directly access these attributes insde the method of the class.

 ## Contributors